otter-sec/uniswap-v4-research/bugs/IncorrectPoolStateUsage/README.md

 }
 ```

-The example shown in [vuln.sol]() is modified from one of the examples we found in the wild.
+The example shown in [VulnHook.sol](./VulnHook.sol) is modified from one of the examples we found in the wild.

 There are a lot of chances of externally sourced data misuse in hooks, but the example presented here is especially interesting to us since it is related to the dynamic pool states and a pretty common region that developers overlook.